luisarizmendi/rh_edge_mgmt/README.md

 I've been able to deploy everything on a VM with 4 vCores and 10GB of memory.
 Storage will depend on the number of RHDE images that you generate.

+### Subscribed RHEL System

+You need a server with RHEL 9 installed (the collection has been tested with RHEL 9.3) that wil be the target node (selected in the Ansible inventory) where installing the services.
+It must be register with a valid Red Hat Subscription.

 ### Roles pre-requisites

 This is the summary of the pre-requisites (all for installing the services):